Colleges by Location

 The cost of dorm rooms and meals in the school's cafeteria is for sure something to take into consideration.
 What is the typical amount colleges and universities charge for lodging and meals?

-In 2025, room and board cost at Thomas Aquinas College - New England amounted to $11,400 a year.
+The cost of room and board (on campus) per academic year at Thomas Aquinas College - New England was $11,400 in 2025.

 Financial Aid